larseeri/stoch-MCFNDP-gener/README_19nov2023.md

 used as starting values in a next run (using option -s).
 These will only be used in the first trial.
-If this does not converge and the maximum number of trials specified by option -t is larger than 1, the next trials start from a random starting point.
+If this does not converge and the maximum number of trials specified by option -t is larger than 1, the next trials start from a random starting point.<br/>
 IMPORTANT: Scenarios in HKW format written in file identified with option -o are distinct from desired output of the program written in file identified with option -O and described in Section 3 above.